-There are five categories under which graduate students may be appointed: Graduate Teaching Assistant (GTA) I and II, Marker, Graduate Research Assistant (GRA), and Graduate Academic Assistant (GAA).
+The categories under which graduate students may be appointed include: Graduate Teaching Assistant (GTA) I and II, Marker, Graduate Research Assistant (GRA), and Graduate Academic Assistant (GAA).

-Most student appointments average 12 hours of work per week, with the exception of GRAs whose hours may be bound by granting agencies.
+Most student appointments average 12 hours of work per week, with the exception of GRAs whose hours may be set by granting agencies.

 GRADUATE TEACHING ASSISTANTS (GTA)

-Most faculties have a limited number of GTA positions available for registered full-time graduate students.
-Full GTA positions entail 12 hours of work per week in preparation, lecturing, or laboratory instruction.
-Many graduate programs offer partial GTA appointments with fewer than 12 hours of work per week.
+Many faculties have a limited number of GTA positions available for registered full-time graduate students.
+GTA positions normally entail an average of 12 hours of work per week.

-Full details concerning GTA rates and employment guidelines are available in the full document, Collective Agreement between UBC and BCGEU.
+Full details concerning GTA rates and employment guidelines are available in the Collective Agreement between UBC and BCGEU.

 CONFLICT OF INTEREST

 It is a conflict of interest for a graduate teaching assistant to grade the work of another graduate student, regardless of differences in degree program or year in program.
-It is the responsibility of the faculty member who is instructing the course to grade the work of all graduate students in the course.
+The faculty member teaching the course is solely responsible for evaluating all work by graduate students taking the course.

 GRADUATE RESEARCH ASSISTANTS (GRA)

-Many faculty members offer Graduate Research Assistant (GRA) positions to full-time graduate students under their supervision.
+Some faculty members offer Graduate Research Assistant (GRA) positions to full-time graduate students under their supervision.
 The duties may constitute part of the graduate degree requirements for the student.
-Funding for such positions comes from the research grants of the faculty member and are coordinated and administered at the program level.
+Funding for such positions typically comes from the research grants of the faculty member and is coordinated and administered at the program level.

-Stipends for GRAs vary widely and are dependent on the field of study and the type of research grant from which the assistantship is being funded.
+Stipends for GRAs vary widely and are dependent on the field of study and the type of research grant funding the assistantship.

 The entire stipend of a GRA is considered a scholarship, the conditions of which may be specified by the granting agency.
-For tax purposes, the stipend is considered an award rather than payment for work.
-Appointments may be for any specified period satisfactory to the grantee, and conditions of appointment may be specified by the granting agency.
+Appointments may be for any stated period satisfactory to the grantee, and conditions of appointment may be specified by the granting agency.
 A GRA appointment is a form of financial support for a period of graduate study and is therefore not covered by a collective agreement.

-Unlike other forms of fellowship support for graduate students, the amount of a Graduate Research Assistantship is neither fixed nor subject to a university-wide formula.
-The amount is determined by those who administer the funds, including grant holders and granting agencies.
+Unlike other forms of fellowship support for graduate students, the amount of a Graduate Research Assistantship is neither fixed nor subject to a university-wide formula, and will vary depending on the grant holder, granting agency, or program policies.

-All letters to students offering funding through a graduate research assistantship should clearly state the period to which the offer applies.
-Students requiring Study Permits must have such letters in order to enter Canada.
-Such letters should indicate that the offer is subject to satisfactory academic progress and to demonstrated competence in duties and/or other procedures relevant to the student’s area of study.
+All letters to students offering funding through a Graduate Research Assistantship should clearly state the period to which the offer applies.
+Such letters should indicate that the offer is subject to satisfactory academic progress and to demonstrated competence in duties and/or other procedures relevant to the research.

-Transfers from one degree program to another, or from one supervisor to another, may affect the remuneration or even retention of GRAs.
+Transfers from one degree program to another, or from one supervisor to another, may affect the payment or retention of GRAs.

-The continuation of a research assistantship is always contingent on the student maintaining satisfactory academic standing in his or her graduate program.
+The continuation of a research assistantship is always contingent on the student maintaining satisfactory academic standing in their graduate program.

 GRADUATE ACADEMIC ASSISTANT (GAA)

-The stipend for a GAA may not be considered a scholarship.
+The stipend for a GAA is employment income and is not considered a scholarship.